knative/test-infra/tools/README.md

 # Test Infrastructure tools

-This directory contains tools used by our Prow jobs.
+This directory contains tools used by our Knative projects.